

 The maximum grant period is 10 years.

-Must include a collaboration between at least one Australian industry organisation and one Australian research organisation.
+Must include a collaboration between at least three Australian industry organisations and two Australian research organisations.

 Must be industry-led and aim to solve industry identified problems and improve the competitiveness, productivity and sustainability of Australian industries.